kubernetes/enhancements/keps/sig-node/5945-dra-optional-node-preparation/README.md

 `ResourceSlice` resources centrally by the controller.
 Because the devices require no node-local plumbing or mount operations on worker nodes, there is no node driver deployed.
-The controller publishes these resources with `SkipNodePrepare: true` and `SkipNodeUnprepare: true`.
+The controller publishes these resources with `SkipNodeOperations: true`.
 When users request these devices, the kubelet launches the pods immediately and cleanly, without complaining about missing node-local drivers, and without requiring any node driver DaemonSet to be present in the cluster.

-#### Flexibility for drivers with mixed preparation requirements
-As a hardware vendor, I develop a DRA driver that supports multiple classes of devices.
-Some devices of our hardware pool require node-local interface setups (e.g., local host bindings), while others are fully managed and provisioned out-of-band in the control plane.
-By setting `SkipNodePrepare: false` (default) on node-local `ResourceSlices` and `SkipNodePrepare: true` on control-plane-managed `ResourceSlices`, the kubelet can dynamically determine whether to run node prep based on which device was selected by the scheduler.
-I do not need to split my driver into multiple separate drivers just to handle this architectural difference.

 ### Risks and Mitigations

-- **Dynamic ResourceSlice Changes**: An administrator or controller could update `SkipNodePrepare` or `SkipNodeUnprepare` in a `ResourceSlice` while claims are already allocated.
+- **Dynamic ResourceSlice Changes**: An administrator or controller could update `SkipNodeOperations` in a `ResourceSlice` while claims are already allocated.
   - *Mitigation*: While freezing the allocation configuration into the `ResourceClaim` status ensures consistent execution for already running pods,